secarrel/rupera-vineyard/README.md

     - The navigation is clear and easy to understand for the user.
     - The navigation bar is responsive on different computer monitor sizes, on tabets and on mobile phones.
     - The nav bar is split into two lines on smaller desktops, one contains the logo and the other contains centred nav links.

     ![navbar on smaller desktop screens](documentation/read_me_images/navbar_desktop_small.png)

 + On tablets:
-	-  navigation bar returns to being on one line, logo is positioned on the left and a hamburger menu is implemented and positioned on the right.
+	-  Navigation bar returns to being on one line, logo is positioned on the left and a hamburger menu is implemented and positioned on the right.

     ![Navbar Tablets](documentation/read_me_images/navbar_tablet.png)
     - When the hamburger menu is clicked, there is dropdown menu with the links in the same order, positioned on the left of the screen.

     ![navbar Tablets Open](documentation/read_me_images/navbar_tablet_open.png)
 + On mobile devices:
-    - navigation bar has the logo in the center and a hamburger menu implemented on the right side of the navigation bar.
+    - Navigation bar has the logo in the center and a hamburger menu implemented on the right side of the navigation bar.

     ![NavBar Mobile Closed](documentation/read_me_images/navbar_mobile_closed.png)
     - When the hamburger menu is clicked, there is dropdown menu with the links in the same order, positioned on the left of the screen.

     ![NavBar Mobile Open](documentation/read_me_images/navbar_mobile_open.png)
 ---

 + ### Home Page

     - Represents:
-        * the main idea of the company.
+        * The main idea of the company.
-        * reasons to visit the vineyard.
+        * Reasons to visit the vineyard.
-        * regular activity and events at the vineyard
+        * Regular activity and events at the vineyard
-        * gives a feeling of the atmosphere and personality of the vineyard.
+        * Gives a feeling of the atmosphere and personality of the vineyard.
 ---

 + #### Hero Section